tanerjn/openstack-deployment/README.md

 # openstack-deployment

 Installation, deployment and few config scripts for few OpenStack services.
-Hope it would be useful for someone else.

 Tested only on CentOS7.